ephrinaw/VirtualBox/README.md

 ## Step-by-step guide:
 Set up Virtual Box in your personal device.
 You may also do it on top of a virtual machine in Vcommander.
 Conduct tasks as mentioned in the attached word document file.
+### The answer is attached in this repository as a file check it out